Matthew Dolloff Pleads Not Guilty In Shooting Death Of Protester

 DENVER (CBS4) – The former security guard accused of killing a protestor last October pleaded not guilty to second-degree murder on Friday.
-Matthew Dolloff is accused in the shooting of Lee Keltner, during a patriot muster rally last fall.
+Matthew Dolloff is accused in the shooting of Lee Keltner during a demonstration in Denver last fall.
 He was working as an armed guard for 9News at the time.

 Dolloff’s next hearing is set for Aug.
 2 with a motions hearing scheduled for Aug.
 6 where the judge may set a trial date.